The CO of the glider pilots blamed their ‘limitations’ for the ‘near disaster’ of Operation Ladbroke. That was later. What did he say at the time?

 The standard of training of troop carrier crews is the same as that of other operational combat crews.
 Wherever possible in training for a specific operation the troop carrier crews should make a flight on a bombing mission over the route and area selected for the operation in order to familiarize them with terrain features.”

 None of this indicts the glider pilots, and most of it is about tug pilots.
 Somewhat absurdly, one of Memo 43’s only two glider-specific suggestions appears to be that the glider pilots should handle head winds better.
-There is in fact nothing a glider pilot can do about a head wind except avoid manoeuvres that exacerbate the rate of sink, an elementary flying skill which the Sicily pilots must surely have possessed.
+There is in fact nothing a glider pilot can do about a head wind, except maintain ‘Best Gliding Speed’ and avoid manoeuvres that exacerbate the rate of sink, elementary flying skills which the Sicily pilots must surely have possessed.

 Report 3 – Riposte to The Memo?